Overview

 • Strategic family therapy: This is often a short-term therapy that focuses on making positive structural and behavioral changes within the family unit.
 The belief is that the family may be a significant indicator of how children develop.

-Regardless of the specific approach, most of the work of MFT often happens outside of the therapy sessions.
+Regardless of the approach, most of the work of marriage and family therapy often happens outside of the therapy sessions.
 If individuals in the group are unwilling to practice skills outside of therapy, marriage and family therapy may not be effective.

 What to expect

-As sessions continue, the therapist may help clients understand the perspectives of others in the group, and they may spend time helping the group develop communication skills, coping skills, and stress reduction techniques.
+As therapy sessions progress, the therapist offers counseling and may help clients understand the perspectives of others in the group, and they may spend time helping the group develop communication skills, coping skills, and stress reduction techniques.

 You may be assigned homework or guided through group activities to help identify and practice new communication skills.